AnimalLogic/maya-usd/README.md

 ```

 ## Pulling updates from ADSKPublic
 pull in any changes we want updates ADSKPublic dev branch.
-This should just be a git pull
+This should just be a git pull "git pull ADSKPublic dev"

 Note that before merging these to develop (or some other release branch)  be careful of things like: